ahmedfgad/GeneticAlgorithmPython/docs/source/README_pygad_torchga_ReadTheDocs.rst

 Steps Summary
 =============

-The summary of the steps used to train a Keras model using PyGAD is as
+The summary of the steps used to train a PyTorch model using PyGAD is as
 follows:

-1. Create a Keras model.
+1. Create a PyTorch model.

-2. Create an instance of the ``pygad.kerasga.KerasGA`` class.
+2. Create an instance of the ``pygad.torchga.TorchGA`` class.

 3. Prepare the training data.